SokinjoNS/telegram_alerts/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Support